Bioconductor/bioconductor.org/content/help/workflows/high-throughput-sequencing.markdown

 Using Bioconductor for Sequence Data
 ====================================

-Bioconductor can input diverse sequence-related file types, including fasta, fastq, MAQ, BWA, Bowtie, BAM, gff, bed, and wig files.
+Bioconductor can import diverse sequence-related file types, including fasta, fastq, ELAND, MAQ, BWA, Bowtie, SSOAP, BAM, gff, bed, and wig files.
 Packages support common and advanced sequence manipulation operations such as trimming, transformation, and alignment.
 Domain-specific analyses include quality assessment, ChIP-seq, differential expression, RNA-seq, and other approaches.
 Bioconductor includes an interface to the Sequence Read Archive.

 ## Sample Work Flow ##